 The major goals of the MASCA Project were to:

 Separate effects were studied in series of small- and mid-scale experiments.
 Corium tests were performed in the RASPLAV, TULPAN, TF, STF, KORPUS, and TIGEL facilities.
 Salt tests were performed in the present RASPLAV-Salt facility.

 The data abstract is public.

-Belgium, Canada, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Netherlands, Republic of Korea, Russia, Spain, Sweden, Switzerland, United Kingdom, United States.
+Belgium, Canada, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Netherlands, Korea, Russian Federation, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 July 2000 to July 2003 (extended until 2006 as the MASCA-2 project)